delfosseaurelien/DRL-udacity/MULTIAGENTS_PROJECT/report.md

 ## Implementation
 ### DDPG
 The method implemented for this problem is a DDPG method.
 This is an actor critic method, which is particularly interesting for continuous actions space.
-In this implementation, we use a prioritized experience replay in order ot select the experience based on the temporal difference error and accelerate the learning.
+In this implementation, we use a prioritized experience replay in order to select the experience based on the temporal difference error and accelerate the learning.
 We solve the environment in 1654 episodes.
 We used other improvement such as the fixed Q-target and soft-updates.

 The learning is really faster with the experience replay, but i need to be more agressive with the learning and learn twice at each step.